-Analysis strategy
+Analysis Strategy

-We report both the original (i.e., repeating the same analytic strategy as in Finucane et al., 2000), as well as an improved analytic approach.
-For the improved, we employed linear mixedeffects models (LMEM) using the lme4 package in R (Bates et al., 2015).
-Significance for fixed effects was assessed via Satterthwaite's degrees of freedom (Kuznetsova et al., 2017).
+We report both the original (i.e., repeating the same analytic strategy as in Finucane et al., 2000) and an improved analytic approach.
+For the improved, we employed linear mixed-effects models (LMEM) using the lme4 package in R (Bates et al., 2015).
+Significance for fixed effects was degrees assessed via Satterthwaite's of freedom (Kuznetsova et al., 2017).
 Unless stated otherwise, the models adjusted for covariates at Level 1 (ratings of risks and benefits before the experimental treatment) and Level 2 (i.e., Technology type and participants' ID were treated as random effects).
-We added pre-scores on the manipulated/non-manipulated attribute to reduce noise of our assessment and to check whether the pre-ratings may moderate the effect of the manipulation.
-LMEMs reduce the chance of Type I errors, account for non-independence of data points (e.g., within-subject observations), provide a greater flexibility with specification of the covariance structure, and allow us to make more generalizable claims across samples of participants and stimuli (hazards in our case) (Judd et al., 2012).
+We added pre-scores on the manipulated/nonmanipulated attribute to reduce noise of our assessment and to check whether the preratings may moderate the effect of the manipulation.
+LMEMs reduce the chance of Type I errors, account for nonindependence of data points (e.g., within-subject observations), provide a greater flexibility with specification of the covariance structure, and allow us to make more generalizable claims across samples of participants and stimuli (hazards in our case; Judd et al., 2012).

-Original data analytic approach (Finucane et al., 2000)
+Original Data Analytic Approach (Finucane et al., 2000)

 Descriptive statistics of the measures across the two samples are noted in Table S39 and Table S40 of the supplementary material.
-Following the original approach, we conducted paired samples t-tests (two-tailed).
-Specifically, for each technology, we compared the mean pre- and post-manipulation ratings of the manipulated and the non-manipulated attributes.
-Positive tvalues indicate that there was an increase in rating after manipulation.
+Following the original approach, we conducted paired samples t tests (two-tailed).
+Specifically, for each technology, we compared the mean pre- and postmanipulation ratings of the manipulated and the nonmanipulated attributes.
+Positive t-values indicate that there was an increase in rating after manipulation.
 Negative t-values indicate there was a decrease in rating after manipulation.
-The results are in line with the original finding (See Table S41- S44 in the supplementary material for the detailed results).
-That is, for the manipulated attribute ratings, providing information on high and low benefits or risks, led to higher and lower post-manipulation ratings of benefits or risks.
-For the non-manipulated attribute, we see the inverse: providing information on high and low benefits or risks led to lower and higher post-manipulation ratings of risk and benefits.
+The results are in line with the original finding (See Table S41-S44 in the supplementary material for the detailed results).
+That is, for the manipulated attribute ratings, providing information on high and low benefits or risks led to higher and lower post-manipulation ratings of benefits or risks.
+For the non-manipulated attribute, we see the inverse: providing information on high and low benefits or risks led to lower and higher postmanipulation ratings of risk and benefits.